 The tasty bois ride again pic.twitter.com/MDdJG0MkXK— Matthew Reynolds (@Crazyreyn) July 31, 2017

-17. Not all scopes work with all guns - you can put the 8x Scope on all ARs except the M16 for instance, which was made an exception for balance purposes.
+17. Not all scopes work with all guns - you can't put the 8x Scope on the M16 for instance, which was made an exception for balance purposes.
 Likewise you can't put an 8x on SMGs.
-You can shoot the M16 like a rapid-firing automatic weapon by using its burst fire mode and timing your clicks perfectly.

 18.Learn which helmets can take which amount of damage - a Kar98, the most commonly found and used sniper, can kill you instantly with a headshot if you have a Level 2 helmet or below, but a level 3 helmet can take a hit.
 Note what helmet opponents have before you start trading sniper fire, as there's no point if you're at a disadvantage.

-19. After the beginning the game, pistols are almost completely pointless - only keep one if you either have the auto Pistol, which works like an SMG, or if you don't have good weapons or much ammo for them - otherwise, pistol ammo is wasting precious inventory space.
+19. After the beginning the game, pistols are almost completely pointless - only keep one if you either have the automstic pistol (P18C), which works like an SMG, or if you don't have good weapons or much ammo for them - otherwise, pistol ammo is wasting precious inventory space.

 20. Damaged high-level armour is actually often worse than undamaged low-level armour.
 Look at the number next to it in your inventory for a comparison.